Tupac Shakur, Pearl Jam, Yes to be inducted into Rock Hall

 Journey’s 1981 song “Don’t Stop Believin'” was given new life by being featured in the closing scene of HBO’s “The Sopranos” and became a favorite of a new generation.
 Its 6.8 million iTunes sales makes it the most-bought song on that platform from the pre-digital era, according to Nielsen SoundScan.

-Former singer Steve Perry, estranged from the band for many years, offers some potential rock hall drama: will he show up for his induction?
-Founding member Neal Schon was quoted in Billboard recently saying that there are so many non-rock artists in the hall that “I don’t really care about being there.”
-He did allow that it would be nice for fans of the band, never a critical favorite.
+Former singer Steve Perry, estranged from the band for many years, offers some potential rock hall drama: Will he show up for his induction?

+Guitarist and co-founder Neal Schon told Billboard he’s reached out to Perry.

+“I would hope that Steve would at least do something with us,” Schon said.
+“He went and sang a couple songs with the Eels last year to let people know he can still sing, so I’m keeping my fingers crossed but I’m not counting on anything.”

 Britain’s Yes, known for its complex compositions, was a leader of the 1970s progressive rock movement.
 Yes’ hits include “I’ve Seen All Good People,” ”Roundabout” and “Owner of a Lonely Heart,” and its fans have waged a vociferous campaign to see them honored.
 Founding bass player Chris Squire, the one constant in many years of personnel changes, died in June 2015.

-Electric Light Orchestra got its start melding classical influences to Beatles-influenced pop, and charted with “Evil Woman,” ”Mr. Blue Sky” and “Don’t Bring Me Down.”
+Electric Light Orchestra got its start melding classical influences to Beatles-influenced pop and charted with “Evil Woman,” ”Mr. Blue Sky” and “Don’t Bring Me Down.”
 The band essentially exists now in leader Jeff Lynne’s imagination and home studio and had a mildly successful comeback a year ago.

 Chic, led by Rodgers and the late Bernard Edwards, has become the rock hall’s version of Susan Lucci and her long quest to win a Daytime Emmy.
 While Shakur, Baez, Pearl Jam and ELO were elected this year in their first time on the ballot, Chic has endured years of disappointment.